Donna Yates (EastEnders): Rivalry and romance with Robbie

 Sophie Dainty from Digital Spy hinted later in 2017 that there could be a "spark" between Donna and Robbie when Donna winds him up and, trying to lift his spirits, "demands" that he takes her out on a date after he is jilted by a woman that he had met online.
 However, Donna then tries to "wreak havoc" for Robbie when he is given a chance to meet again with the woman that he met online.
 Gaffney had previously teased that Robbie would "find love".
 Robbie and Donna's "chemistry" is revisited in December 2017 when, after several more weeks of banter between the pair, Robbie tells Donna that he is fed up of always being made fun of by her.
-Whitney Dean (Shona McGarty) decides to matchmake the pair as she believes that there is a "underlying passion" between them, so she locks them in the kitchen of the Queen Vic pub in attempt to help them realise their true feelings.
+Whitney Dean (Shona McGarty) decides to matchmake the pair as she believes that there is an "underlying passion" between them, so she locks them in the kitchen of the Queen Vic pub in attempt to help them realise their true feelings.
 Whilst locked in, Robbie and Donna bond and Donna offers to help Robbie with his troubles, and the pair almost kiss before being interrupted by Whitney opening the door.
 Although the pair are embarrassed by their near-kiss, they end up helping each other when the market is threatened with closure and they then arrange to meet again, leaving Donna to go to big efforts as she believes that she is going on a date with Robbie.
 Donna supports Robbie as he is awaiting updates about the market closure and he buys her a "thoughtful" Christmas present, but he accidentally gives her the wrong gift.
 Donna is humiliated and throws a drink in his face and tells everyone that the market may be closing, but she regrets her actions when she finds out what Robbie really got her.
 Robbie and Donna later begin a relationship and later move in together.
 When Donna gets into an argument with Hayley Slater (Katie Jarvis) in the pub, Robbie calls Donna his girlfriend and tells Hayley to leave him alone, which leads to him accidentally getting into a fight with Stuart Highway (Ricky Champ) by accident.